 Editor's note: This is a series on API-based integrations.
-Check out Merge if you're looking to add 40+ HRIS integrations with one HR API.
+Check out Merge if you're looking to add 40+ HRIS integrations with one HRIS API.

 If you’re building a direct integration with Workday, one of the most basic things you’ll want to do is pull employees from the Workday API.
 The following article covers how you can start interacting with Workday’s SOAP API.

 As a note from the authors (who’ve built an entire Workday integration), we truly believe the quickest way to get a Workday integration is via a unified API provider, such as Merge.

 In this article, we'll cover how to understand Workday's SOAP API, how to set proper permissions in Workday, and how to write a GET request to Workday's SOAP API in Python.

 Understanding Workday’s SOAP API